merchant-prince/laravel-docker/laravel_docker/templates/README.md

 ## FAQ

-This section shows the FAQ of the application.

-Visit [makeareadme](https://www.makeareadme.com) for a more detailed explanation on creating readmes.
+Visit [makeareadme](https://www.makeareadme.com) for a detailed explanation on creating readmes.